hvwaldow/pyws-BE-15-2-26/README.md

 	pip install cdo
 	~~~

+4. Launch the "Anaconda Ipython Notebook" (Windows), or simpy type
+    ~~~bash
+    ipython notebook --pylab=inline
+    ~~~
+    at the command prompt (OS X, Linux) and navigate to
+    the exercises.

-In case one of the `pip install` commands fails (because your machine
+In case one of the `pip install` commands above fails (because your machine
 is not set up to do the necessary build), look for a binary
 distribution using binstar, e.g.